ctomni231/cwtactics/README.md

 #### How to build CW:T

-The game files will be build with the build system gulp.
-We stripped out all of gulps dependencies due a bug in *Microsoft Windows*.
-You have to extract *node_modules.rar* right after you checked out the.
-An alternative way is to download all dependencies manually.
-You can check them by looking into the build script file *gulpfile.js*.
+The game files will be generated with the build system grunt.
+To download all dependencies manually you simply have to write **npm install** in your terminal while being in the root directory of the CustomWars:Tactics repository.
+After that you can invoke the build process by typing the command **grunt** in your console.

-When the build system is prepared then you're able to invoke the build process by typing the command **gulp** in your console while being in the root directory of the CustomWars:Tactics repository.

-    gulp Commands{0,N}
+    grunt <Command>

     Commands:

-     clean = Cleans the build directory (will be used by live, dev automatically) docs  = Generates the documentation of CustomWars:Tactics todo  = Generates a mnarkdown file with all todo marks live  = Builds the game and it's dependencies in live mode (ulgyfied) dev   = Builds the game and it's dependencies in debug mode watch = Starts a server mode which invokes the 'dev' task automatically when a JavaScript file will be modified
+     docs   = Generates the documentation of CustomWars:Tactics report = Generates a mnarkdown file with all todo marks live   = Builds the game and it's dependencies in live mode (uglified) dev    = Builds the game and it's dependencies in debug mode

-     default is todo docs dev
+     default is dev